royaloakap/RoyalCNC/Doc/setup.md

 # How to use SHH-CHAT ( DLC )
 *Step #1*
 # Do the following:
-	Open the "build/dlc/config.json" and replace line 2 with your license key.
+	Open the "assets/dlc/config/config.json" and replace line 2 with your license key.
-	Open the "build/dlc/config.json" and chek the entire config file.
+	Open the "assets/dlc/config/config.json" and check the entire config file.
-   Open the "build/dlc/royal-integrations.json" and replace lines for startup discord Bot.
+   Open the "assets/dlc/royal-integrations.json" and replace lines for startup discord Bot.

 1. go to `cd /RoyalSRC/`
 2. run `pm2 start "./CHAT-SSH" --name CHAT-SSH`